-The investments underlying this financial product do not take into account the European Union's criteria for environmentally sustainable economic activities.
-Further information on the Manager's responsible investment process can be found on its website: www.banquedeluxembourginvestments.com and more specifically in the "Responsible Investment" tab.
+Further information on the Investment Manager's responsible investment process can be found on its website: www.banquedeluxembourginvestments.com and more specifically on the "Responsible Investment" tab.

 Further information regarding the pre-contractual information requirements specified in Commission Delegated Regulation 2022/1288 supplementing the SFDR Regulation is available in the section "Pre-contractual information for financial products referred to in Article 9(1) to (4a) of Regulation (EU) 2019/2088 and the first paragraph of Article 5 of Regulation (EU) 2020/852." of this Prospectus.